pgagarinov/mxberry-core/README.md

 * **Easier Matlab exceptions handling** - `mxberry.core.MExceptionUtils` class provides methods for converting Matlab exceptions into plain text and hyper text strings.
-* **Useful generic-purpose functions in** - `mxberry.core` package, such as `absrelcompare` for comparing arrays using both relative and absolute tolerances `getcallername` and `getcallernameext` for generating names of callers `throwerror` and `throwwarn` for throwing warnings and exceptions with automatically generated identifiers
+* **Useful generic-purpose functions in** `mxberry.core` package, such as
+    - `absrelcompare` for comparing arrays using both relative and absolute tolerances
+    - `getcallername` and `getcallernameext` for generating names of callers
+    - `throwerror` and `throwwarn` for throwing warnings and exceptions with automatically generated identifiers

-and a few others

 * **Helper functions for different built-in types**
-    -  `mxberry.core.string` - woring with strings
+    -  `mxberry.core.string` - working with strings
     -  `mxberry.core.struct` - structures
     -  `mxberry.core.cell` - cells